Papa and cabbage.

 Skop and papa.

 While some might describe the list above as unhealthy, for a young girl like me growing up in a small township known as Masiphumele in the Southern Region of the Western Cape, this was my staple diet for the longest time.
-Pap was always had and meat was a luxury that was supplemented by canned beef or on the worst days amanqina (chicken intestines).
+Pap was always had and meat was a luxury that was supplemented by canned beef or on the worst days amanqina (chicken feet).

 While Cape Town boasts as one of the worlds seven wonders and poses as an impressive destination for tourists, nutrition remains the last of its priorities.
 With 38.6% of Cape Town’s overall population black, and nearly half of this population living below the bread line, the residences within these townships learn to get by with barely the minimum.
 These households consists of more than 4 family members with one breadwinner- if their lucky.
 In the likelihood whereby there is no bread winner these households depend on government grants to get by for the month, a child grant is R350.00 per month.